readevalprint/anki-gpt/README.md

 # Usage

-## Generate exampls
+## Generate example phrases

-In this case 5 examples to tab sperated CSV
+In this case 5 examples will be saved to a tab sperated CSV

 ```
 python generate.py -t "Farm work conversation (level B1)" -s 5 >> ./spanish-lessons/B2-farming-conversations.csv